Emma Batten -

 Author of Historical Fiction set on Kent's Romney Marsh.

 Romney Marsh is a fascinating place.
-Once under the sea, it has evolved over the last two centuries to be the low-lying land we see today.
+Once under the sea, it has evolved over the last two millennia to be the low-lying land we see today.
 The countryside can be bleak, but reed-lined drainage ditches and red-berried hawthorn have their own special beauty.
 The seaside villages can easily be dismissed if you look no further than the arcades and ice-cream shops, but they have a colourful history.
 And then there is the shingle spit at Dungeness: a truly unique landscape favoured by artists, film-makers and writers.

 What about the people who used to live there?
 We can only imagine what their lives were like.

 My stories take readers from Saxon times when monks carried the body of a monk to the Marsh, to the 13th century, when a great storm destroyed the coastline and a river changed course overnight, through to life in Victorian and 1920s Dungeness.
 Although predominantly fiction, I work very hard to give readers an accurate sense of Romney Marsh through the ages and do a lot of research.
 My Dungeness series also include scenes set in nearby Ashford.

 What's new for 2020? - Lockdown book launches and workshops

 The Pendant Cross set in Anglo-Saxon times was released in April 2020.
 Then, just as we entered our second lockdown, Still Shining Bright was printed and dispatched to loyal readers.

 I started the year with WI talks booked and managed a few before they were cancelled, and look forward to continuing these in the future.